binder

 ROOFING

-Using a very light Hemp lime mixture as roofing insulation creates a very effective thermal envelope, maximising airtightness, operational energy efficiency and significantly reducing energy costs.
+One of the major advantages of using a very light Hemp lime mixture as roofing insulation is that unlike with insulation mats, or batts the insulation does not compress down over time.
+It is also an acoustically effective material.
+Forming a light wafer the material creates a very effective thermal envelope, maximising airtightness, operational energy efficiency and significantly reducing energy costs.

 Hemp lime roofing insulation is raked into place with minimal compaction to form an insulation wafer.
 It is important to take care that all gaps are filled.